im360wayne/AI-ML-StockMarketPredictions/README.md

 ### Evaluation Metric
 In this scenario where the trader only purchases on days where model predicts UP.
 The trader would like to maximize the number of True Positives which represent days that the model predicted and in fact the stock went up.

-The following should be minimized: (1) False Positives can be labled as "Costly Mistakes" because those are days where the model indicated a purchase should be made and money was lost as the price went down.
+The following should be minimized: (1) False Positives can be labelled as "Costly Mistakes" because those are days where the model indicated a purchase should be made and money was lost as the price went down.
 (2) Missed Opportunities are represented by False Negatives as those are days that the stock value increased but the model did not indicate a purchase should be made.

 True Negatives are irrelevant as in this scenario as a purchase would not have been made.